Theo-Marshall/SHIFTR-Hardware/README.md

 As I wanted to have a convenient solution that doesn't require a special program or app to be started to have that functionality I decided to implement everything on an ESP32 micro controler that already features WiFi and Bluetooth onboard and also optionally ethernet.
 The perfect module for that was the [WT32-ETH01](https://en.wireless-tag.com/product-item-2.html) module that comes with everything I needed.
 The device will be placed very close to the trainer in a 3D printed case that also has place for step down converter to be able to use the existing power supply from the trainer.

+Now I have a great setup with a Garmin/Tacx NEO 2T with a Zwift Cog installed and communicating to Zwift via ethernet while still having the "Road Feeling" feature:
 ![The whole setup](images/tacx_neo_2t_and_zwift_cog_and_device.jpg)

 ## Needed hardware